 Rolling onto 2014 where myself & Chris Richards took on a challenge of 3 marathon in 90 days.
 I did Blackpool, Milton Keynes and Liverpool marathons getting a time of 3:55 at the first Liverpool Rock and Roll marathon.

-Since then I have completed 10 marathons, and lots of halves 10ks and 5ks
+Since then I have completed many marathons, lots of halves 10ks and 5ks

 I would say my favourite distance is half marathon and while the running has helped my weight and health so has Tae Kwon Do as in October 2015 I achieved my 1st Dan Black Belt, not too bad for an ex couch potato.